Hidehiii/GEngine/README.md

 A game engine.

-Its rendering is developed based on the OpenGL graphics API, the 2D physics is based on the Box2D library, and the 3D physics is based on Nvidia's PhysX library.
+Its rendering is developed based on the OpenGL graphics API and Vulkan, the 2D physics is based on the Box2D library, and the 3D physics is based on Nvidia's PhysX library.

-Basic 2D rendering and physical physical effects have been completed, and 3D materials and physics are under development.

 ### Dependence
 ##### [VulkanSDK](https://www.lunarg.com/vulkan-sdk/)